-The ADS5270 is an 8-channel, high-speed, CMOS high-performance lt consists of а sample-and-hold circuit at the input, followed by a 12-bit ADC.
+The ADS5272 is an 8-channel, high-speed, CMOS high-performance ADC. lt consists of а sample-and-hold circuit at the input, followed by a 12-bit ADC.
 The 12 bits given out by each channel are serialized and sent out on a single pair of pins in LVDS format.
-All eight channels of the ADS5270 operate from a single clock referred to as ADCLK.
+All eight channels of the ADS5272 operate from a single clock referred to as ADCLK.
 The sampling clocks for each of the eight channels are generated from the input clock using a carefully matched clock buffer tree.
 The 12x clock required for the serializer is generated internally from ADCLK using a phase lock loop (PLL).
 A 6x and a 1x clock are also output in LVDS format along with the data to enable easy data capture.
-The ADS5270 operates from internally generated reference voltages that are trimmed to improve to a high level of accuracy.
+The ADS5272 operates from internally generated reference voltages that are trimmed to ensure matching across multiple devices on a board.
 This feature eliminates the need for external routing of reference lines and also improves matching of the gain across devices.
-The nominal values of REF_T and REF_B are 1.95V and 0.95V, respectively.
-These values imply that a differential input of -1V corresponds to the zero code of the ADC, and a differential input of +1V corresponds to the full-scale code (4095 LSB).
-V{CM} (common-mode voltage of REF_T and REF_B) is also made available externally through a pin, and is nominally 1.45V.
+The nominal values of $REF_T$ and $REF_B$ are 1.95V and 0.95V, respectively.
+These values imply that a differential input of -1V corresponds to the zero code of the ADC, and a differential input of +1V corresponds to the full-scale code (4095 LSB). $V{\text{CM}}$ (common-mode voltage of $REF_T$ and $REF_B$ ) is also made available externally through a pin, and is nominally 1.45V.